GENI-NSF/geni-tools/README-stitching.txt

  8. Delete your resources when done.
-Be sure to delete resources from all aggregates - including any reservations at transit networks you did not specify in your original request RSpec. `stitcher` will not automatically delete at all AMs.
+Be sure to delete resources from all aggregates - including any reservations at transit networks you did not specify in your original request RSpec.
+If you use `stitcher.py` to delete your resources and supply no `-a` argument, `stitcher` will delete from all aggregates at which it reserved resources.
+If you use `omni`, you must specify which aggregates to invoke.
+For example, to fully delete your reservation:
+{{{
+    $ python ./src/stitcher.py deletesliver <valid slice name>
+}}}
+To delete from only 1 aggregate:
+{{{
+    $ python ./src/stitcher.py -a <URL> deletesliver <valid slice name>
+}}}

 === Notes ===